minhyeong-joe/coding-interview/README.md

 ---

-- ## Binary Search Tree
+- ## Binary Search Tree (AVL-Tree)

   **Traits:**
   - At most two child nodes.
   - Left child is always less than the parent.
   - Right child is always greater than the parent.
   - No duplicate data allowed.
-  - Balanced: Left and right subtrees differ in heights by no more than 1.
+  - (AVL-Tree) Balanced: Left and right subtrees differ in heights by no more than 1.
   - Searching in balanced BST takes O(log N).
   - Insertion and deletion both take O(log N).
   - Traversals: